20kdc/gabien-common/BUILD.md

 # Build Guide

-Ok, so, I'm not going to lie: the GaBIEn build process is the way it is because Gradle kept breaking compatibility and ran into problems with JDK switching and generally made my ability to work on my projects as a developer impossible.
-As a result, I have instead created a spaghetti mess which **can always be made to work,** but **is not always pleasant to work with.**
+Ok, so, I'm not going to lie: _The GaBIEn build process is the way it is because every tool I used ran into compatibility issues with every other tool, so I decided to secede from most of the greater Java ecosystem._

-I've at least started to 'comb the hair' of it, though!
+The journey, and impetus, to get here involved a lot of pain that I hope you as a (new contributor / historian from the year 2125 / etc.) will never have to face.

-I hope you understand.
-Let's push on. - 20kdc
+Unfortunately, that means you have to deal with this custom build system. \- 20kdc

 ## Setup